Close Menu

 One of the main concerns for visitors to Hiroshima and Nagasaki is radiation safety.
 While the levels of radiation in the cities are generally low, there are still areas where radiation levels are higher than normal.

-The Japanese government has implemented a range of measures to ensure radiation safety in the cities, including: (See Also: Is Los Angeles Safe To Visit Right Now?
-A 2023 Guide)
+The Japanese government has implemented a range of measures to ensure radiation safety in the cities, including: (See Also: Playa Del Carmen Safe to Visit?
+Is It Worth It)

 • Monitoring radiation levels: The Japanese government monitors radiation levels in the cities to ensure that they are within safe limits.